lydell/js-tokens/README.md

 According to the specification, the flags of regular expressions are [IdentifierPart]s (unknown and repeated regex flags become errors at a later stage).

+Differentiating between regex and division in JavaScript is really tricky. js-tokens looks at the previous token to tell them apart.
+As long as the previous tokens are valid, it should do the right thing.
+For invalid code, js-tokens might be confused and start matching division as regex or vice versa.

 Examples:

 <!-- prettier-ignore -->